 Groveland originally named Taylorville after the Taylor brothers who built a turpentine still.
 The Taylor brothers, Edge Family who built a mercantile, a lumber mill, and the Arnold family who purchased the lumber mill from the Edge family all early pioneers to Groveland.

 Groveland High School built in 1937 by the Work Progress Administration (WPA) during the depression.
 Famous graduates from Groveland High School included a scientist with the Manhattan Project, a professional basketball player who played with 5 professional basketball teams and a football player who played with the National Football League.
-A coach and teacher at Groveland High School played baseball with the minor leagues.
+A coach and teacher at Groveland High School played professional baseball with the minor leagues during the summer months.

 The bank closed in Groveland during the depression.
 Our guide told us that Mr. Edge had a safe in his mercantile store and during the depression; people would bring envelopes with money for him to put in his safe.